-One of the most useful functionalities of the Java-based STIG viewer is creating checklist from the XML files.
+One of the most useful functionalities of the Java-based STIG viewer is creating a checklist from the XML files.

-All you have to do is open the app, load the XML and from the interface choose Checklist – > Create checklist from current STIG:
+All you have to do is open the app, load the XML, and from the interface, choose Checklist – > Create checklist from current STIG: